Do Go On - 425 - The WWI Christmas Truce

 I'm sorry that I'm a cold chocolate guy.

-Sorry I didn't grow up with a house with a walk in fridge.
+Sorry I didn't grow up with a house with a walk-in fridge.

 And there's also four kids.

-There's four advent calendars?
+Were there four advent calendars?

-All in the fridge.
+Yeah, all in the fridge.

-We use the same one every year,
+And we use the same one every year because mum had just.

-or probably different kind of chocolate
+melt down, she'd get cooking chocolate or what, or probably different kind of chocolate

-back into the little slots.
+and melt it down each year back into the, into the little slots.

-Oh wow.
+Oh, wow.

-And I just loved it.
+And I just loved her.

-I love chocolate out of the fridge.
+So, this little crispy, I love chocolate out of the fridge.

 I know a bit weird in that way.